-The mission of the new I/UCRC FiWIN Center is to develop interdisciplinary science and technologies to meet the projected needs from telecommunication industry for increasing mobile wireless communication bandwidth, quality of service, and distribution over distances that can be as short as one meter and as long as hundreds of kilometers.
-To this end, FiWIN envisions multiband wireless radio frequency (RF) services being generated and carried optically over legacy optical fibers through an integrated optical and wireless network that includes signal transmission, network design, control, and management.
-Results of the research will be disseminated among industrial members to foster the development of a competitive, widely available, high performance, and secure communication infrastructure for advanced, high performance mobile communication.
+The mission of the I/UCRC FiWIN Center is to develop interdisciplinary science and technologies to meet the projected needs of the telecommunication industry to increase mobile wireless communication bandwidth, quality of service, and distribution over distances that can be as short as a few meter and as far as hundreds of kilometers.
+To this end, FiWIN envisions multiband wireless communication from free-space optics to wireless radio frequency (RF), to RoF generated and carried optically over legacy optical fibers through an integrated optical and wireless network that includes signal transmission, fronthaul design, resiliency, load balancing and dynamic allocation of resources.
+Results of the research are disseminated among industrial members to foster the development of a competitive, widely available, high performance, and secure infrastructure for advanced, high performance mobile data communications.

 Vision and Scope of NSF I/UCRC center of FiWIN

 System Demonstration in NSF I/UCRC center of FiWIN